RaduCioata/f1/README.md

 - Formula One for the inspiration
 - Chart.js for the excellent charting library
 - Next.js team for the amazing framework
-- All contributors and maintainers of the open-source libraries used in this project